How to Set-Up For a 6-Figure Course Launch

 The course materials could be accessed from any device, and we knew that our students weren’t always going to be sitting at their desktop computers.

-Teachable integrated with Stripe (for credit card processing), PayPal, ConvertKit and Zapier, so we could easily automate our launches and post purchase tasks.
+Thinkific integrated with SamCart (for credit card processing), PayPal, Active Campaign and Zapier, so we could easily automate our launches and post purchase tasks.

-We could also offer coupons for time-limited promotions and set up various pricing options in Teachable (one-time, payments, ongoing subscriptions).
+We could also offer coupons for time-limited promotions and set up various pricing options in Thinkific (one-time, payments, ongoing subscriptions).

-The list of goodies continued… (And, to be fair, the list of goodies is equally strong with Thinkific.)
+The list of goodies continued… (And, to be fair, the list of goodies is equally strong with Teachable, who we used to use)

 And there was the option to bundle individual courses into mega courses!